lichuyi459/lcygzback/api.md

 - Path: `/submissions/check`
 - Auth: none

-Checks whether the given student is allowed to submit a new work today.
+Checks whether the given student is allowed to submit a new work **today**.

 #### Query parameters